annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 -------------------------------------------------
-MultiExit Loop Vectorization
+Vectorization of loops with data dependent exits
 -------------------------------------------------

-Vectorization of loops with multiple exits has always been an attractive but challenging task.
-The last attempt to improve the situation with handling multi-exit loops in general and data-dependent exit loops in particular was taken by Philip several years ago.
+Vectorization of loops with multiple exits and loops with data dependent exits (dd-exit) in particular has always been an attractive but challenging task.
+The last attempt to improve the situation was taken by Philip several years ago.
 Here is a corresponding discussion on llvm-dev list https://lists.llvm.org/pipermail/llvm-dev/2019-September/134998.html and Philip’s notes on github https://github.com/preames/public-notes/blob/master/multiple-exit-vectorization.rst.
 The goal of this write-up is to kick-off a discussion which should help finally define our vision and achieve progress in this critical but difficult task.

-This document is divided into multiple sections: First, we discuss the general approach to support vectorization when we have data dependent exits, including the formulae for predicates, legality constraints and the cost model.
-We go through this same discussion in the second part where we identify a variant of the general approach which does not need predication.
+This document is divided into multiple sections: First, we discuss the “full predication” approach to support vectorization when we have dd-exits, including the formulae for predicates, legality constraints and the cost model.
+We go through this same discussion in the second part where we identify a variant of the “full predication” approach which does not need predication.

 :Authors:
   Yevgeny Brevnov,